Bitcoin Gold (BTG) price prediction 2020

 As a result, one of the main challenges facing Bitcoin Gold in the next couple of years is the battle for legitimacy.
 Bitcoin forks have something of an image problem they need to overcome, so the issue for Bitcoin Gold is whether or not it can demonstrate that Equihash is a viable alternative proof-of-work algorithm.

 Bitcoin Gold will need to compete with other anti-ASIC cryptocurrencies, such as Ethereum, Monero (XMR) and Vertcoin, for mining power.
 Many of its competitors are well established and can provide predictable returns for miners, so whether or not enough miners can be encouraged to switch to BTG remains to be seen.

 Another key upcoming milestone is the integration of Lightning Network on Bitcoin Gold.
 If this can be successfully completed on schedule with the second quarter of 2018, this could potentially attract interest from large entities that are as yet unconvinced of BTG’s ability to scale.

 The Bitcoin Gold project is still in its early days.
 Its biggest advantage is that it has been widely dispersed to bitcoin holders and is available on a wide range of exchanges, while simply being associated with bitcoin could also be a helpful factor.

-However, there have been some valid criticisms levelled at this new currency, and the battle to be seen as a credible and legitimate alternative (and not just trying to capitalize on the bitcoin name) is a crucial challenge.
+However, there have been some valid criticisms levelled at this new currency, and the battle to be seen as a credible and legitimate alternative (and not just trying to capitalise on the bitcoin name) is a crucial challenge.